 If you’re looking to have leaps and bounds more accreditation than a basic TEFL course, still want the flexibility of getting trained in an ultra-convenient way, AND want to have the pick of jobs available to you post-certification, then the 290 hour TEFL course with level 5 certification included is for YOU.

 If none of those options fit what you’re looking for, you can also try-on shorter TEFL courses OR strengthen your TEFL skills set with specialist modules.
 These can be bought individually as 4 x 30 hour trainings — perfect for improving your resume or opening yourself up to new job opportunities (with higher pay or better compensation).

-Practicing your TEFL skills in front of a classroom — even a “fake classroom” with other TEFL students like you — can be a great way to test drive your skills and work out any butterflies that might remain in your tummy.
+Practicing your TEFL skills in front of a classroom — even a “peer classroom” with other TEFL students like you — can be a great way to test drive your skills and work out any butterflies that might remain in your tummy.